RhythNS/Messenger/README.md

 # Messenger
-A small messenger for a small school project written in Java.
+A small messenger for a small school project written in Java 8.

 The following features are planned:
 * Creation of Accounts which can be used to login on an Android phone or a computer